 Trivia: The word “spaghetti” derives from the Italian word “spago,” which means “twine” or “string.”

-As you’ll discover in our History Of Pasta, the beloved noodles are not an Italian invention.
+As you’ll discover in our History Of Pasta, all pastas are not an Italian invention.

 • Pasta dough originated in China, in the form of dumplings and thin noodles (i.e., the thin pasta that is called linguine in Italy).

-• It’s believed that Arab traders introduced pasta to Sicily sometime in the eighth or ninth centuries.
+• Spaghetti itself originated in Sicily.
+Most historians believed that Arab traders introduced pasta to Sicily sometime in the eighth or ninth centuries.
+The Arabs likely brought the concept of dried pasta (called itriyya) from the Middle East, where it would have arrived via the Silk Road.

 •